RichiUZH/course/exercises/journal/exercise03-journal.md

 # Lab Journal: Exercise 3
 Authors: Merian, Sybilla; Mühlemann, Mark; Stoher, Robin

 *NB: The image and tables are not displaying properly on our end.
-The image is placed in team010/exercises/journal/images/Screenshot_2017-10-12_17.57.15.png; and the tables are displayed more clearly when viewing the text in "raw"*
+The image is placed in team010/exercises/journal/images/Screenshot_2017-10-12_17.57.15.png and the tables are displayed more clearly when viewing the text raw.*

 ## 1. Velocity
 In a first step, we will experiment with the money supply.
 First, we shall try to introduce a subsidy as a one-time event, distributed evenly on to all agents.
 In accordance with the Fisher equation, this should, in the long term and assuming 0% interest as well as constant velocity, lead to an equally large increase on the right hand side of the equation; the total (nominal) amount of transactions.

-The following table () shows the two different buffers and how they increase, the good shown is man hours.
+The following table shows the two different buffers and how they increase, the good shown is man hours.
 A buffer size of 1 would lead to no money changing hands in the economy.
 As we can see, money gets scarce as the buffer size grows, leading to decreasing prices; essentially reflecting the heavy deflation.

 We ran the simulation multiple times and in each simulation the end volume and price were compared:

 ![Table of different buffer sizes](team010/exercises/journal/images/Screenshot_2017-10-12_17.57.15.png "Table of different buffer sizes")

-*Einfluss Money supply (gleichverteilt) festhalten.
+As visible in the lower half of the above table, there is an decreasing trend overall, with slight bumps, in the price of manhours as the respective buffers grow.

-*Since $V$ and $T$ ought to be constant and $M$ increases, the price level will have
+Manhour volume on the other hand follows a less clear pattern.

 ## 2. Interest Rates
-Following a table that shows the interest rates and how the two products man hour and potatoe and their price and volume act.
+The table below shows the interest rates and how the two products, man hour and potato, their prices and their volume act.
-Interestingly a cap is reached in both products fast but once it is in prie and the other one in volume, while the other feature oscilates.
+Interestingly, a cap is reached in both products fast, but once it is in price and the other one in volume, while the other feature oscillates.

 Manhour
 | Interest	 | Volume | Price |